joshianurag18/adidas-product-review/README.md

 * Put Review
 * Delete Review

+This App secures all write operations which are with Post , Patch , Put and Delete.
+Need to first call below mention end point and get token.
+* Get Token

+Get Token Api will return JWT token and need to send in all write APIs as request header authorization token

-This App uses below mention tehnologies and tools
+This App uses below mention technologies and tools
 1. Node Js
 2. Fastify Framework
 3. Postgreys Database
-4. Gitlab for Code Repository and CI-CD
+4. Gitlab for Image Repository and CI-CD
 5. Helm

 This App has fully working CI-CD with Gitlab and ready to be deployed to GCP Cloud.
-This App uses Helm as deployment manager.
+This App uses Helm as deployment package.

 CI-CD contains below mention stages.
-Build
+* Build
+* Lint
+* Audit
-Test Unit
+* Test Unit
-Test Integration
+* Test Integration
-Deploy
+* Deploy

-- Build Steps create image and put in gitlab registry.
+- Build Steps create image and put in gitlab registry
+- Audit step uses Clair tools for security scanning
+- Test Unit to make sure all unit test cases are working as expected
+- Test Integration to make sure all integration test cases are working as expected
-Deploy step takes image from gitlab  registry and using helm deploy to gcp.
+- Deploy step takes image from gitlab  registry and using helm deploy to gcp

-- This app stores all secret variables at git lab secret variable and which are stored to gcp secret manager with the help of helm.
+- This app stores all secret variables at git lab secret variable and which are further  deployed to
+gcp secret manager with the help of helm.

 - This App has test case coverage in terms of unit test cases and  integration test case.